MicrosoftDocs/windows-dev-docs/windows-apps-src/graphics-concepts/ambient-lighting.md

 ---
 title: Ambient lighting
-description: Learn how ambient lighting provides constant lighting for a scene and view an example of how to set ambient lighting in Direct3D using C++. ms.assetid: C34FA65A-3634-4A4B-B183-4CDA89F4DC95
+description: Learn how ambient lighting provides constant lighting for a scene and learn how to set ambient lighting in Direct3D using C++. ms.assetid: C34FA65A-3634-4A4B-B183-4CDA89F4DC95
 keywords:
 - Ambient lighting